-Stella Vosniadou is Strategic Professor in the School of Education.
-In previous academic appointments she served as Professor of Cognitive Psychology, Chair of the Cognitive Science Division, and Chair of the Interdisciplinary Postgraduate Program in Basic and Applied Cognitive Science in the Department of Philosophy and History of Scinece, at the National and Kapodistrian University of Athens, and as a Senior Research Associate at the Center for the Study of Reading, University of Illinois in Urbana-Champaign.
+Stella Vosniadou is Professor of Education in the College of Education, Psychology and Social Work at Flinders University.
+In previous academic appointments she served as Professor of Cognitive Psychology at the University of Athens, Greece, and as a Senior Research Associate at the Center for the Study of Reading, University of Illinois in Urbana-Champaign, USA.

 Ph.D.
 Psychology, Clark University, USA